clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 a piece of state with other functions and/or threads.

-### agents
+### Agents

 Agents are references that are updated asynchronously: updates happen at a later, unknown point in time, in a thread pool.
 Agents are identities that implement uncoordinated, asynchronous updates.

-A small but useful example to demo a agent on is a counter.
-For example, we want to track how often page downloads in a Web crawler respond with 40x and 50x status codes.
+A small but useful example of using an agent is as a counter.
+For example, suppose we want to track how often page downloads in a Web crawler respond with 40x and 50x status codes.
 The simplest version can look like this:

 ``` clojure